AmbientELab-Group/Medbox-server/README.md

 docker ps
 ```

-Note ID of the backend server container and then open bash shell inside it by running:
+Copy the ID of the backend server container and then open bash shell inside it by running:

 ```
 docker exec -ti [CONTAINER ID]  bash